ravi9/openvino-wiki/GoogleSummerOfCode.md

 4. Your notebook should have descriptions and comments proving you know what you do (similar to descriptions and comments in e.g. [403 notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/403-action-recognition-webcam/403-action-recognition-webcam.ipynb))
 5. Create a pull request

+## Application template

+Your application should consist of the following parts:
+1. About you
+    1. Your full name
+    2. Your university/current enrollment
+    3. Short bio
+    4. Your experience in programming (especially C++ and Python)
+    5. Your experience in ML and DL
+2. About the project
+    1. What is your choice?
+    2. Why did you choose this specific idea?
+    3. How much time do you plan to invest in the project?
+    4. Provide an abstract of the solution
+    5. Provide a detailed timeline of how you want to implement the project (include main points you want to cover and dates)
+3. Answer the questions:
+    1. How do you know OpenVINO?
+    2. Describe any plans you have for the summer in addition to GSoC
+    3. Why should we pick you?
+4. Tasks
+    1. Screenshot of running object detection ([401-object-detection-webcam notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/401-object-detection-webcam/401-object-detection.ipynb)) – please take a screenshot for the last code cell
+    2. Link to your pull request (for the prerequisite task)

+Proposal examples can be found [here](https://google.github.io/gsocguides/student/proposal-example-1) and [here](https://google.github.io/gsocguides/student/proposal-example-2).
+Please contact early to discuss your application with the mentor.

 ## Project ideas for 2022

 ### 1. Object Detection demo application to run AI on ARM-based Android devices